troystribling/BlueCap/README.md

 ## GATT Profile Definition

 GATT profile definitions are required to add support for a device to the BlueCap app but are not required build a functional application using the framework.
 Implementing a GATT profile for a device allows the framework to automatically identify and configure services and characteristics and provides serialization and deserialization of characteristic values to and from strings.
-The examples in the following sections are taken or derived from the BlueCapKit [TiSensorTag Accelerometer Service](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) implementation.

 ### ServiceConfigurable Protocol